Subgame Perfect Equilibria of Sequential Matching Games: Hardness of General SPE Computation

 Without loss of generality, we may assume that $\Q_1=\exists$ and $v_1$ does not appear in the 3-CNF\@.
 Then, $x_1$ chooses \REJECT for $s_1$'s offer in the SPE if and only if the given \QSAT is a YES-instance.
 Hence, deciding whether $x_1$ chooses \ACCEPT for the first offer $\sigma(1) = (s_1, x_1)$ in the SPE of $(I,\sigma)$ is PSPACE-complete.

 It remains to explain the details of the evaluation phase.
 Before the proof of Claim~\ref{claim:hoge}, we prepare several gadgets as follows.
-We use gadgets to simulate OR, AND, and NOT-gates (see Figs.~\ref{fig:OR}, \ref{fig:AND}, and \ref{fig:NOT}, respectively).
+We use gadgets to simulate AND, OR, and NOT-gates (see Figs.~\ref{fig:AND}, \ref{fig:OR}, and \ref{fig:NOT}, respectively).
 Also, we use a gadget for branching, i.e., to make a copy of each value (see Fig.~\ref{fig:BRANCHING}).
+In our gadgets, an input is represented by a worker; she means \TRUE if and only if she is matched with a firm outside the gadget when the first firm in the gadget moves.
+An output is represented by a firm; it means \TRUE if and only if it is not matched to a worker in the gadget when all the firms in the gadget have finished their offers.
 For each gadget, we put an index $u$ to distinguish individuals.